-Christopher Pappas enters his first season as interim head coach following the retirement of long-time Quinnipiac coach Mike Quitko.
+Pappas took over as the Quinnipiac men's tennis head coach in 2014-15 following the retirement of long-time Quinnipiac coach Mike Quitko.
 In 2013-14, Pappas served his first season an assistant coach for the Quinnipiac University men's tennis program.
 Pappas is a USPTA Certified Professional and has over 20 years coaching and tennis teaching experience.

 Pappas comes to Quinnipiac after spending the last three years as Director of Elite Junior Tennis at the North Haven Health & Racquet Club.
 He presently serves as the USTA CT Junior Team Coach and oversees all aspects of Tournament Training Programs, including hiring and scheduling responsibilities.
 He also provides private individual and group lessons to all ages.
 Pappas was the Tennis Professional from 1990-2004, before taking on his current role in 2010.